 From intimate, discipline-specific panel discussions with industry leaders, to interactive workshops across artistic disciplines, the Up Next professional development series is designed to help advance the careers of artists through skills building and mentorship.

-Up Next Skills – Up Next Skills helps prepare YoungArts award winners for a long-term career in the arts through a series of virtual skills-building workshops covering topics such as fundraising, grant-writing, budget management and financial wellness, contract negotiation, branding and more.
+Up Next Skills – Up Next Skills helps prepare YoungArts award winners for a long-term career in the arts through a series of virtual skills-building workshops covering topics such as fundraising, grant-writing, budget management and financial wellness, contract negotiation and more.
+YoungArts has partnered with Eyebeam, Minerva Financial Arts, and Springboard for the Arts to offer virtual classes this season.

-Every year five YoungArts filmmakers under the age of 25 are invited through an open-call process on YoungArts Post to attend the Sundance Film Festival and participate in the Ignite program of activities during the second weekend of the festival.
-YoungArts award winners attend panels and workshops with other young filmmakers, meet with established professionals and view films debuting at the prestigious festival.
+YoungArts at Sundance Ignite provides the opportunity for five YoungArts award winners under the age of 25 to attend the Sundance Film Festival and participate in the Ignite program of activities during the second weekend of the festival.
+YoungArts award winners attend panels and workshops with other young filmmakers, meet with established filmmakers and view films debuting at the prestigious festival.

 Miami Film Festival Curatorial Residency

-Every year the YoungArts Miami Film Festival Curatorial Residency program offers two levels of participation for YoungArts award winners.
-In the first stage, five artists are selected through open call on YoungArts Post to serve as curatorial trainees, screening and reviewing films for potential selection for Miami Film Festival.
+YoungArts partners with Miami-Dade College’s Miami Film Festival to offer two levels of curatorial mentorship for YoungArts award winners.
+In the first stage, five artists are selected through open call to serve as curatorial pre-screeners, screening and reviewing films for potential selection for the festival.
 If recommended films are selected, the trainee may have the opportunity to introduce the film at the festival.
-All participating filmmakers receive personal, critical feedback from Miami Film Festival’s Executive Director & Co-Director of Programming Jaie Laplante.

-In the second stage, one YoungArts award winner who shows outstanding promise as a curatorial trainee is offered a paid position with the festival as a Program Consultant to the Screening Committee, which includes viewing, recommending and securing feature films for the Festival.
-All participating filmmakers receive personal, critical feedback from Miami Film Festival’s Executive Director & Co-Director of Programming Jaie Laplante.
+In the second stage, two YoungArts award winners who show outstanding promise as curatorial trainees are offered paid positions with the festival as Apprentices to the Screening Committee, which includes viewing, recommending and securing feature films for the Festival.
+All participating filmmakers in both stages of the program receive personal, critical feedback from Miami Film Festival’s Director Lauren Cohen.

 Are you a current or past award winner?
 Visit YoungArts Post to access artist opportunities.